 In addition, the epidemic has hindered logistics and disrupted supply chains.
 Nearly half of the companies surveyed in Shanghai have resumed work and production rates of less than 30%.
 Chinese experts said that the survival of many small and micro manufacturing enterprises will be seriously threatened, the adjustment of the global supply chain may be accelerated, and the manufacturing industry may relocate.
 In April this year, the annual growth rate of China’s exports fell to 3.9%, the lowest level in nearly two years.

 According to Bloomberg, from April 29 to May 5, the U.S. Chamber of Commerce launched an investigation into 121 U.S. companies operating in China.
-According to the survey results, 51% of companies said that they would delay or reduce investment projects in China, 58% of companies have lowered their revenue forecasts for this year, and 49% of companies said that due to concerns about the CCP’s epidemic policy, foreign countries have Employees were significantly less likely or refused to move to China, with 82 percent of companies specifically citing uncertainty about how long quarantines and lockdowns would last.
+According to the survey results, 51% of companies said that they would delay or reduce investment projects in China, 58% of companies have lowered their revenue forecasts for this year, and 49% of companies said that due to concerns regarding the CCP’s epidemic policy, foreign countries have Employees were significantly less likely or refused to move to China, with 82 percent of companies specifically citing uncertainty regarding how long quarantines and lockdowns would last.

 Archyde.com also reported that international flights to China remain extremely limited and may be temporarily cancelled.
 Passengers are required to obtain permission from Chinese embassies overseas before boarding, and most are also required to quarantine for three weeks upon entry.

-Earlier, the European Union Chamber of Commerce in China issued a statement on the 5th saying that after interviewing 372 European companies, they found that the closure of cities in various places has caused damage to 92% of European companies in China, 60% of companies have lowered their revenue expectations for this year, and 23% of companies are considering The proportion of investment in China moved to other countries was the highest in a decade.
+Earlier, the European Union Chamber of Commerce in China issued a statement on the 5th saying that following interviewing 372 European companies, they found that the closure of cities in various places has caused damage to 92% of European companies in China, 60% of companies have lowered their revenue expectations for this year, and 23% of companies are considering The proportion of investment in China moved to other countries was the highest in a decade.

 The zero-clearing policy of the Chinese authorities is having consequences.
 Not only European and American companies will cut investment, but they will also exacerbate supply chain shifts, and at the same time, hit the Chinese economy.